larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![fill terrain](/images/battle_editor_grass_fill.png)

 Well shoot, we've got a problem: enemies can't walk on terrain, and we just filled the whole screen with it!
-This battle can't work – enemies will spawn and have no space to walk, leading to weird bugs.
+This battle can't work â€“ enemies will spawn and have no space to walk, leading to weird bugs.

 Fortunately, we can right-click to erase terrain.
 Using this amazing ability, let's make some trails for our poor little revenant.
 Just erase terrain in a path from your different enemy spawn points to Azra's location.

 ![erase terrain](/images/battle_editor_grass_erase.png)

 CONGRATULATIONS!
-You've created a fully functional bonus battle – the enemies can get to Azra, and there's legal terrain for the player to place defenders on!
+You've created a fully functional bonus battle â€“ the enemies can get to Azra, and there's legal terrain for the player to place defenders on!

 ##Part 5: what about those other panes?